DataSF/datasf.github.io/blog/_posts/2017-07-26-unpacking-a-10-billion-budget.md

 ---

 Today the City and County of San Francisco released its 2017-18 budget of $10.11 billion.
 With a budget that size, some people wonder why we can’t address every need and concern across the City.
-Conor Johnston, former Chief of Staff to Board of Supervisors President London Breed, has done a great job unpacking it with these [two](http://www.sfexaminer.com/where-did-all-our-money-go/) [articles](http://www.sfexaminer.com/san-franciscos-9-billion-question/).
-This blog post provides a visual walk through of those articles.
+This blog post is an attempt to distill the budget spending through a series of visuals.
+(Note: the narrative in this blog post was inspired by articles written by Conor Johnston, former Chief of Staff to Board of Supervisors President London Breed.)

 ## Compare apples to apples